-Access to DESU is assessed by a state placement panel through the Online Access Request process.
-Additional documentation supporting the student's eligibility for distance education will be required as part of the Access Request.
-School Services personnel from the home school principal network will be able to support schools to assess the appropriate support provision and will forward applications for DESU to the state panel.
+Access to DESU is assessed by a state placement panel through the Online Access Request.
+Additional documentation supporting the student's eligibility for distance education will be required as part of the access request.
+Learning and wellbeing teams in delivery support personnel from the home school principal network will be able to support schools to assess the appropriate support provision and will forward applications for DESU to the state panel.